What Is Overdraft Protection?

 If you don't, when you swipe your debit card at the store, one of three things can happen:

-• Your transaction is declined and you can't buy your groceries.
+• Your transaction is declined, and you can't buy your groceries.

-• The transaction is approved but it causes a negative balance in your account.
+• The transaction is approved, but it causes a negative balance in your account.
 This typically triggers an overdraft fee.

 • Your overdraft protection kicks in, transfers money from your linked account, and you leave with your groceries.

-Pros and Cons of Overdraft Protection
+Pros and cons of overdraft protection

-• Fee: The main disadvantage of overdraft protection is you still have to pay a fee.
-If you are using a credit card or line of credit there may be cash advance or transfer fees, although, in some cases, it may be less than an overdraft fee.
+Convenience: Overdraft protection can really come to the rescue in situations like being stuck at the gas pump without enough funds to fill your tank.Fee: You still have to pay a fee.
+If you are using a credit card or line of credit, there may be cash advance or transfer fees, although, in some cases, it may be less than an NSF fee.

-• Not foolproof: If you don’t have sufficient funds to cover the transaction in the backup account, the transaction could still fail and cause an overdraft fee.
+Save face: You can avoid an embarrassing incident when a transaction fails (like at your favorite restaurant in front of friends).Not foolproof: If you don’t have sufficient funds in the backup account, the transaction could still fail and cause an NSF fee.

 Tips To Avoid Overdraft Fees